derrickstolee/gsd-old/Readme.md

 ## New name

-This project was formerly known as GVFS (Git Virtual File System).
+This project was formerly known as GSD (Git Virtual File System).
 It is undergoing a rename to VFS for Git.
-While the rename is in progress, the code, protocol, built executables, and releases may still refer to the old GVFS name.
+While the rename is in progress, the code, protocol, built executables, and releases may still refer to the old GSD name.
 See https://github.com/Microsoft/VFSForGit/projects/4 for the latest status of the rename effort.

 ## Installing VFS for Git

 * VFS for Git requires Windows 10 Anniversary Update (Windows 10 version 1607) or later
-* Run the latest GVFS and Git for Windows installers from https://github.com/Microsoft/VFSForGit/releases
+* Run the latest GSD and Git for Windows installers from https://github.com/Microsoft/VFSForGit/releases

 ## Building VFS for Git on Windows